A Sojourn in the City of Amalgamation

-A Sojourn in the City of Amalgamation, in the Year of Our Lord, 19-- is a dystopian novel written by Jerome B. Holgate (1812–93) under the pseudonym of Oliver Bolokitten.
+A Sojourn in the City of Amalgamation, in the Year of Our Lord, 19-- is a dystopian novel written by Jerome B. Holgate under the pseudonym Oliver Bolokitten.
 It was self-published by the author in New York in February 1835.
 The novel criticizes abolitionists by describing them as endorsers of "amalgamation", or interracial marriage.
-The narrator encounters a future city, Amalgamation (which is thought to be a future Philadelphia), where white people and black people have intermarried solely for the sake of racial equality, resulting in "moral degeneration, indolence, and political and economic decline."
-The work is one of the first uses of a satirical novel, speaking against interracial marriage and for black recolonization.
-The novel is also one of the earliest pieces of dystopian fiction.
+The narrator encounters a future city, Amalgamation (thought to be a future Philadelphia), where white people and black people have intermarried solely for the sake of racial equality, resulting in a dystopia.